waku-org/specs/standards/core/lightpush.md

 Additionally, there is sometimes a need for confirmation that a message has been received "by the network" (here, at least one node).

-`WAKU2-LIGHTPUSH` is a request/response protocol for this.
+`WAKU-LIGHTPUSH` is a request/response protocol for this.

 ## Payloads